The Aggressive Legal Team You Need on Your Side

 Frequently Asked Questions About Motorcycle Accidents

 Ohio has somewhat lenient rules regarding motorcycle helmet use.
 Riders and passengers under the age of 18 must always wear a motorcycle helmet.
-Riders who only have a novice license must wear a helmet, and passengers of a rider with a novice license must wear a helmet.
-However, it is always beneficial to wear a helmet when riding.
+Riders over the age of 18 but who have had a motorcycle license for less than one year are also required to wear a helmet, as are their passengers.
+However, helmets are universally recommended for all motorcyclists.

-You can file a lawsuit against any other party that was liable for your motorcycle accident, whether you had a helmet on or not.
-You could have a more difficult time obtaining maximum compensation for your injuries if you were not wearing a helmet, though, because the insurance company could argue that you knew it was risky to ride without a helmet but chose to not wear one all the same.
+You can file a lawsuit against any other party that was liable for your motorcycle accident regardless of whether or not you were wearing a helmet.
+However, the insurance company will argue that you knew the risk of riding without a helmet but chose to do so despite that risk.
+Our attorneys can discuss the circumstances of your case and help explain your legal options.

 Oftentimes, a driver who turns left in front of an approaching motorcycle is liable for the crash, assuming the driver did not have a green left-turn arrow.
 In most traffic situations, motorists who are turning left must yield the right-of-way to approaching vehicles and opposing traffic.

 When someone has been injured or killed in a motorcycle accident, Ohio law requires the accident to be reported to the police as soon as possible.
-If you were in a motorcycle accident that did not hurt anyone, then you might not need to report it.
-Although, reporting your accident is usually a good idea because the report made by the police can become useful evidence of the other driver’s liability later.
+Accident reports can become an important piece of evidence to establish the other driver’s liability as well as the facts and circumstances surrounding the crash.

 There is a good chance the driver who hit you is going to blame you.
 This is just what most drivers think to do when they cause an accident.
 If the other driver tries to blame you at all, then it is a pretty clear sign that you should plan on working with a motorcycle accident lawyer sooner than later.
 Without their help, you could get unfairly stuck with liability that isn’t yours.